SkullCrusher0003/CSA-Induction-R3/README.md

 ### About Repository
 This repository contains both the code for the client side (on user's personal machine) and the server side (which runs the bot).

+### Potential Improvements
+The following improvements would be made in the near future:
+- Ability for a user to register their own custom routine
+- A database integration which stores each user's routines linked to their discord userID
+- Greater control over the system (i.e. more possible actions)

 ## Usage
 ### Steps
 1. Download the files